Scaling limits of random outerplanar maps with independent link-weights: Applications to the unrestricted and bipartite case

 \subsubsection{Enumeration constants}

-Any non-separable simple outerplanar map with at least $3$ vertices has a unique Hamilton cycle given by the boundary of the outer face.
-Hence the class $\cC^{\text{out}}$ consists of edge-rooted dissections of polygons and the map consisting of two vertices connected by a root-edge.
-By traversing the edges of the root-face in clock-wise order, any edge-rooted dissection of a polygon may be decomposed into an ordered sequence of $\cC^{\text{out}}$-objects.
+Recall that the class $\cC^{\text{out}}$ consists of edge-rooted dissections of polygons and the map consisting of two vertices connected by a root edge.
+By traversing the edges of the root face in clock-wise order, any edge-rooted dissection of a polygon may be decomposed into an ordered sequence of $\cC^{\text{out}}$-objects.
 This decomposition was previously established in \cite{MR2789731}.
-In order for the sizes to add up correctly, we require the root-vertex to be replaced by a $*$-vertex that does not contribute to the total number of vertices.
+In order for the sizes to add up correctly, we require the root vertex to be replaced by a $*$-vertex that does not contribute to the total number of vertices.
 This yields a decomposition of the class $\cC^{\text{out}}_*$ illustrated in Figure~\ref{fi:diss}.
 In the language of analytic combinatorics, this may be expressed by the equation of generating series

 Solving for the series $\cC_*^{\text{out}}(z)$ yields

 By Equation~\eqref{eq:co2} the series corresponding to the $\cR$-objects is given by

 For $\cM^s = \cM^{\text{out}}$, the generating function $\phi(x) = \cR(x)$ has positive radius of convergence $\rho_\phi = 3-2\sqrt{2}$.
 The unique solution of $\psi(\tau) = 1$ on the interval $[0, \rho_\phi]$ with $\psi(x) = x \phi'(x) / \phi(x)$ is given by $\tau = 1/6$.
 The sum $\nu = \psi(\rho_\phi) = \infty$ is infinite.
 Hence by Lemma~\ref{le:gwt} the offspring distribution $\xi$ has variance $\sigma^2 = \tau \psi'(\tau) = 18$.
 By Theorem~\ref{te:main4} we obtain that the number $|\cM^{\text{out}}_n|$ of planar maps in $\cM^{\text{out}}$ with $n$ vertices is asymptotically given by